 In 2017, scientists were able to link high-energy gamma ray bursts to solar flares for the first time using NASA's Fermi Gamma-ray Space Telescope and its Solar Terrestrial Relations Observatory (STEREO).

 "These particles must travel some 300,000 miles [500,000 km] within about 5 minutes of the eruption to produce this light," study co-author Nicola Omodei, a researcher at Stanford University in California, said in a statement.

 The magnetic field lines that twist up to form solar flares occasionally become so warped that, like rubber bands under tension, they snap and break, then reconnect at other points.
 The gaps that form no longer hold the sun's plasma on its surface.
 Freed, the plasma explodes into space as a coronal mass ejection (CME).
 [Stunning Photos of Solar Flares & Sun Storms]

-It takes several hours for the CME to detach itself from the sun, but once it does, it races away at speeds of up to 11 million km/h (more than 7 million mph).
-One of the fastest recorded CMEs, registered in 2012, traveled about 6.48 million to 7.92 million mph (10.43 million and 12.75 million km/h).
+It takes several hours for the CME to detach itself from the sun, but once it does, it races away at speeds of up to 11 million km/h (nearly 7 million mph).
+One of the fastest recorded CMEs, registered in 2012, traveled about 6.48 million to 7.92 million mph (10.43 million to 12.75 million km/h).

 "Seeing a CME this fast, really is so unusual," Rebekah Evans, a space scientist at Goddard's Space Weather Lab, said in a statement.
 "And now we have this great chance to study this powerful space weather, to better understand what causes these great explosions, and to improve our models to incorporate what happens during events as rare as these."